HunarPG/ranger-routes/frlg-any-percent-early-abra-glitched-route/route.md

 Praise Helix then head outside of Mt.
 Moon
 - If poisoned on Koffing, Antidote immediately if you need a Rat/Shrew/Paras, otherwise SKIP Antidote and revive with a Rare Candy

-Grab the Great Ball if no Cut friend yet
+Always grab the Great Ball

 Talk to the Karate Man on the right and teach Mega Kick over Withdraw (Slot 4)